inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

                      size=NUM_SAMPLES))
 ```

-### 3. Spin up the cloud machines
+### 3. Spin Up the Cloud Machines

-Compute the total number of runs (one for each T₀ plus its samples) and use Inductiva API to spin up that many machines.
-Here we use an ElasticMachineGroup, which grows automatically based on how many tasks are being executed, you can control how many machines you want to have using the `max_machines` parameter.
+Next, calculate the total number of runs (one for each T₀ plus all its samples), and use the Inductiva API to spin up that many machines.
+We’ll use an `ElasticMachineGroup`, which automatically grows to match task load.
+You can control the maximum number of machines via the `max_machines` parameter.

 ```python
 all_temps = [BASE_TEMPERATURE] + sampled_temps